-In October 2010, we entered into an operating lease with 100 Medpace Way, LLC ("100 MW"), which is wholly owned by our Chief Executive Officer.
-The lease has an initial term of 12 years with a renewal option for one 10-year term at prevailing market rates.
-We pay rent, taxes, insurance and maintenance expenses that arise from use of the property.
-The annual base rent in effect as of December 31, 2019 was \$2.2 million.
-The lease allows for adjustments to the rental rate annually for increases in the consumer price index.
-For 2019, we made lease payments for 100 MW of \$2.2 million.
+The Company has entered into operating leases for its corporate headquarters and a storage space facility with an entity that is wholly owned by our Chief Executive Officer.
+The lease for headquarters is for an initial term of twelve years through November 2022 with a renewal option for one 10-year term at prevailing market rates.
+The Company pays rent, taxes, insurance, and maintenance expenses that arise from the use of the properties.
+Annual base rent for the corporate headquarters allows for adjustments to the rental rate annually for increases in the consumer price index.
+Operating lease cost recognized for the year ended December 31, 2020 was \$2.0 million.